Scholarships are available!

 Submit Your Undergraduate Research Project Now

-Organized by the American Foundry Society (AFS) and the Foundry Educational Foundation (FEF), the AFS/FEF Student Technology Contest is an opportunity for students to showcase their undergraduate research projects at Metalcasting Congress each year.
+Organized by the American Foundry Society (AFS) and the Foundry Educational Foundation (FEF), the AFS/FEF Student Technology Contest is an opportunity for students to showcase their undergraduate research projects at the annual Metalcasting Congress.
 All eligible submissions will be judged by AFS technical staff and a panel of metalcasting-industry experts.
 The winning submission will receive an FEF scholarship.
 Top submissions will also be published in the AFS International Journal of Metalcasting.

-The AFS/FEF Student Technology Scholarship Contest is open to North American citizens that are undergraduate students currently enrolled in metalcasting-related programs at FEF-certified and affiliated schools.
-Students must be registered with FEF and enrolled in the current academic year.
+The AFS/FEF Student Technology Scholarship Contest is open to North American citizens who are undergraduate students currently enrolled in metalcasting-related programs at FEF-certified and affiliated schools.
+Students must be registered with FEF, have a current student membership with AFS, and be enrolled in the current academic year.
 The project must represent current or recent undergraduate-level work performed by the student(s) in metalcasting technology or molten metal processing.
 Each student may enter only one submission.

-Online applications including name(s) of presenting student authors, research project title, and abstract deadline details for Metalcasting Congress 2021 will be posted soon.
+Online applications including name(s) of presenting authors, project title, and abstract are due by February 26th, 2021.
+Applications must be completed at https://www.surveymonkey.com/r/2021StudentTech.

 |Technical Content—completeness of work, interpretation of work, and results, analysis, discussion, references/bibliography.
 Sufficiency of data to validate conclusions.||40|